 reading a file and computing distance using Pandas.

-is commonly imported as
+By convention, pandas is commonly imported as

 pd